 Many irrigation repair specialists use no-glue pipes and fittings for jobs wherever possible.
 A PVC compression coupling offers the ideal solution for this case.
 Also known as a dresser coupling, the compression coupling uses gaskets as a mechanical seal.

-When irrigation technicians tighten the nuts on the fitting, they force the rubber O-rings into the empty space between the fitting and the pipe’s outer surface.
-If there’s a leak, another half-turn will stop the problem.
+Irrigation technicians tighten the nuts on the fitting.
+They force the rubber O-rings into the empty space between the fitting and the pipe’s outer surface.
+If there’s a leak, tightening the clamp another half-turn will stop the problem.

 PVC Pipe Bridge